UDXS/Dexter/docs/api/time.md

 Example: `"Mdmh"` - triggers on month change, day change, hour change, or on minute change.
 These do not need to be in any order.

-Available specifiers are based on [this list](https://docs.microsoft.com/en-us/dotnet/standard/base-types/standard-date-and-time-format-strings).
+Available specifiers are based on a subset of [this list](https://docs.microsoft.com/en-us/dotnet/standard/base-types/standard-date-and-time-format-strings).

 **callback** - A function accepting the parameters `(specifier, time)` where `specifier` is a single-lettered string containing the largest time unit that changed and `time` is the current time as a JavaScript `Date` object.